 MacRitchie Nature Trail

-After a bit more than two kilometres, the Prunus and Petai Boardwalks end and you find yourself on the MacRitchie Nature Trail, the main gravel path around the reservoir through the Central Catchment Nature Reserve.
+After just over two kilometres, the Prunus and Petai Boardwalks end and you find yourself on the MacRitchie Nature Trail, the main gravel path around the reservoir through the Central Catchment Nature Reserve.
 This path goes through the jungle, so there aren’t many views but there is a bit of climb up and down the hills.

 You end up at an entrance from where you can go to Windsor Park.
 We turned left, down a flight of stairs to continue on the MacRitchie Nature Trail.
 This brings you to a broad carless road and a drinking water reservoir, where you have a choice to follow the road or take the short Terentang trail.
-We opted for the road as it seemed less busy.
+The road is often busy, but it depends on exactly when you’re there.

 The road turns into a path later on and not much further you are on the Sime Track.

-This is again a gravel path in the jungle with not a lot of views or noteworthy things, apart from a lookout tower.
+The Sime Track is again a gravel path in the jungle with not a lot of views or noteworthy things, apart from a lookout tower.
 The five floors of the Jelutong Tower give you a changing view of the trees, from the bottom to the tree tops.
-You can see a bit further away from the top platform, although no great 360 degree views of Singapore.
+You can see a bit further away from the top platform, although no great 360-degree views of Singapore.

-The Sime Track end up at the Golf Link, a path along Singapore Island Country Club Golf Course.
+The Sime Track ends up at the Golf Link, a path along Singapore Island Country Club Golf Course.
 Here, views of the MacRitchie Reservoir start to appear again and shade is not plentiful anymore.
 There are quite nice grassy sections leading to the edge of the lake.
-We spotted a very slender heron in the reeds.
+Look out for the waterbirds, including herons, standing still among the reeds.

 With the trail being quite busy and the golf course largely empty, you do wonder about the division of land.
 They could have set aside a bit more than a sliver of land on the edge of the golf course.
 In other sections of the reserve, opening up a few more paths could also reduce the pressure off the main trail.